 Most people use a real estate agent to sell their home on the MLS.
-It is also possible to sell a home without a real estate agent and off market, meaning you do not use the MLS or even list the home for sale by owner.
-When you sell a home off market do not expect to get the highest price for your home, because you are eliminating many buyers.
+It is also possible to sell a home without a real estate agent through off market, meaning you do not use the MLS or even list the home for sale by owner.
+When you sell a home off market do not expect to get the highest price for your home because you are eliminating many buyers.
 Investors are the main buyers for off market homes and they will want a good deal, because they are buying for cash and closing very quickly.

 Buying houses below market value is my specialty, but I also sell many houses.
 I am a real estate agent, who sells houses for clients and I also sell my own fix and flips.
 When I sell houses I am looking to get the most money I can, but some people want to sell their house as fast as possible and for cash.
 Homeowners who need money right away, need to move right away or investors looking to wholesale a property have to have a cash buyer who can close fast.
 Although I don’t like to sell houses as fast as possible, I do buy them quickly for cash and off market.

 What are the downsides to selling a house as fast as possible?

 When I am flipping a house I want to sell it fast, but I also want to maximize my investment.
 Owner occupied buyers who will be getting a loan are the buyers who will pay the most money for a house.
 I make sure my houses are in great shape and will qualify for a loan so I get the most money I can.
 When you want to get the highest price for a house, you will have to sacrifice a quick closing and a cash closing.
 When a buyer gets a loan it will take them from 30 to 45 days to close on a property after they put a contract on the property.